 NEW DIRECT FLIGHTS:

-- Condor Airlines has announced their return to New Orleans in 2018 with twice-weekly flights operating Thursdays and Sundays from May 17th, 2018 through September 30th, 2018, from Louis Armstrong New Orleans International Airport (MSY) to Frankfurt International Airport (FRA).
+- Condor Airlines has announced its return to New Orleans in 2018 with twice-weekly flights operating Thursdays and Sundays from May 17th, 2018 through September 30th, 2018, from Louis Armstrong New Orleans International Airport (MSY) to Frankfurt International Airport (FRA).

 - Southwest Airlines announced a new nonstop flight from Sacramento, Calif. to New Orleans beginning March 10th, 2018.
 The flight will only be available on Saturdays.

 - Spirit Airlines announced a new nonstop flight from New Orleans to Columbus, Ohio beginning March 22nd, 2018.